The #1 Complication of Childbirth May Surprise You

 You also may be having dark thoughts that seem unlike anything that would typically cross your mind.
 Some women describe them as vivid because they can imagine them so clearly, but they’re very disturbing in nature.
 We call these intrusive thoughts, and they’re a common symptom of postpartum OCD, but they can also occur as part of other PMADs, including during pregnancy.

-Remember: Perinatal = pregnancy AND the entire year after giving birth.
+Remember: Perinatal = pregnancy + the entire year after giving birth (possibly longer).

 If I'd had this information, you can bet I would've spent way more time on my postpartum plan than my birth plan, and I'd like to think I would've been more open to asking for and accepting help.

-If you’re thinking “NO KIDDING!” and you’d like some support with your adjustment to motherhood, schedule a free consultation call, and we’ll see if we’re a good fit.
+If you’re thinking “NO KIDDING!” and you’d like some support with your adjustment to motherhood, start here to see if we’re a good fit.

 Next